Length of Stay

 Amount and Intensity of Therapy

-Nursing care is provided 24 hours a day, seven days a week by registered nurses as well as Certified Rehabilitation Registered Nurses (CRRN).
-The nurse-to-patient ratio is four to six patients.
+Nursing care is provided 24 hours a day, seven days a week by registered nurses (RN), licensed practicing nurses (LPN) and certified nurse aides (CNA).

 What does my journey look like?